Books:

 than 400 pages.
 If you desire to learn the most about photography in the least amount of time,

-I know of no better book.
-This book is on the technical side, however, but gets my highest recommendation.
-The
+we know of no better book.
+This book is on the technical side, however, but gets our highest recommendation.
+The third edition provides in-depth coverage of digital photography.

 Color management and color theory: